Debanjannnn/PHARO-TASHI/README.md

-# PHARO-TASHI - Next-Gen Staking Protocol
+# PHARO-TASHI - EARN LIKE NEVER BEFORE

 ## Overview
 PHARO-TASHI is a cutting-edge staking protocol built on the PHAROS blockchain, offering seamless token staking with auto-compounding rewards.
 Built with Next.js and modern web3 technologies, it provides a secure and user-friendly interface for staking operations.